Mali03/Arduino-uno-basic-projects/README.md

 ## Featured Projects
 1. Battery Level Checker: It is necessary to check the battery level.
 This project helps you monitor it and displays the level on a 4-digit 7-segment display.
 2. Car Park Sensor: A basic car parking sensor with buzzer.
 The buzzer emits beeping as object's distance to the HC-SR04 ultrasonic sensor.
 (Also upgraded with leds in CarParkSensorWithLeds)
-3. Vibration Sensor With Led: The sensor senses the vibration and light up the led.
+3. Vibration Sensor with Led: The sensor senses the vibration and light up the led.
 Don't need to write a code give the sensor 5v.
+4. 8x8 Matrix Heard: Displays a heart pattern on an 8x8 LED matrix.
+Perfect for surprising your loved one.

 ## How to Use
 1. Clone this repository to your local machine: